breez/breez-sdk-liquid-docs/src/notifications/logging.md

 }
 ```

-When the foreground service is created, initialise the SDK logger and subscribe to log entries
+When the foreground service is created, initialise the SDK logger and subscribe to log entries.

 ```kotlin,ignore
 package com.example.application